Living Heritage Program

-Funds of up to $200,000 per project will be available.
-Funding will be restricted to places and objects included on the Victorian Heritage Register under the Heritage Act 1995.
+Grants of between $20,000 and $200,000 will be available per project.
+Funding will be restricted to publicly accessible places and objects included on the Victorian Heritage Register under the Heritage Act 1995.

-Applications will be open to community and not-for profit organisations, Committees of Management under the Crown Land Reserves Act 1978 and local councils.
-Matched funding will also be available for places of worship, and in some instances, heritage places and objects in private ownership if a broader community benefit can be demonstrated.
+Applications will be open to community and not-for profit organisations, Committees of Management under the Crown Land Reserves Act 1978, trusts established under a restricted Crown grant, cemetery trusts under the Cemeteries and Crematoria Act 2003, and local councils.
+Matched funding will also be available for places of worship, and in some instances, heritage places and objects in private ownership if public accessibility criteria can be met and a significant community benefit can be demonstrated.

 How to apply

 You can apply for the Living Heritage Grants Program through the Grants Online portal.

 You will need to register as a user and you can save your application and return to it anytime.
 If you experience any difficulties accessing the portal, please call the Grants Information Line on 1300 366 356.

 All successful applicants will be required to enter into a Victorian Common Funding Agreement (VCFA) with the Department of Environment, Land, Water and Planning.
 Please see below for a sample VCFA agreement and other documentation available for successful projects.